GuildEducationInc/aws-jumpcloud/README.md

 # aws-jumpcloud

-Allows you to authenticate with AWS using your GitHub credentials.
+Allows you to authenticate with AWS using your JumpCloud credentials.
 Based on ideas from [aws-vault](https://github.com/99designs/aws-vault), [aws-okta](https://github.com/segmentio/aws-okta/), and [jumpcloud_aws](https://github.com/synaptic-cl/jumpcloud_aws).

 ### Features